yctsai116/Personality-Report/README.md

 ## A new type of behaviour based assessment that's powered by neuroscience provided by Arctic Shores Limited.

-## This assesment is given by Airbus (headquarter), although the position was cancelled due to the outbreak of Covid-19, the result is quit helpful for me to understand myself.
-As a result, I provide the result for those who would like to know my personality.
+## This assesment was given by Airbus (headquarter), although the position was cancelled due to the outbreak of Covid-19, the result is quite helpful for me to understand myself.
+As a result, I provide the report for those who would like to know my personality.

 ### keywords:
 * Tends to process larger amounts of information.